OfficialMagic8/languages/README.md

 m*setchannel // Want a specific channel for Magic8 to work in?
 Type this in any channel to set it, type `setchannel 0` to reenable Magic8 for all channels!

-m*setreplies - Set the type of replies for your server!
+m*setreplies // *New!* Set the type of replies for your server!
 Options: all, clean and just explicit!

-m*top // *New!* Top 10 8ball Guilds Plays
+m*top // Top 10 8ball Guilds Plays